shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 ## Model for a reason
 Now that we have been cautioned to think before we model, we can identify how models would be useful to understand playground accessibility in Wellington.

-In the [previous post](https://shriv.github.io/Impact-of-hills-on-walking-to-playgrounds-in-Wellington/), we ended with a heatmaps of accessibility in terms of total travel times.
-These plots conveyed a holistic picture of areas with worse accessibility due to the hilly topography.
+In the [previous post](https://shriv.github.io/Impact-of-hills-on-walking-to-playgrounds-in-Wellington/), we ended with heatmaps of accessibility - defined as total travel time.
+The heatmaps conveyed a holistic picture of areas with worse accessibility due to the hilly topography.
 However, we can't pick out many relevant details from an overview.
 For example, we might care about how our specific neighbourhood compares to another, or even our neighbourhood vs. the average for the city.

 Comparisons can be done with single point values alone.
 But, robust comparisons rely on statistical inference - the most classic being the [_t-test for comparing two means_](https://en.wikipedia.org/wiki/Student%27s_t-test).
-In the following section, we will see how we can robustly compare suburbs using a statistical model.
+In a [following section](#results-for-mu-and-sigma), we will see how we can robustly compare suburbs using a _Bayesian_ statistical model.

 ## Models for decision making
-Adding a model for comparing suburbs has further utility - they can be used for explicit or qualitative decision making.
-Explicit decisions are appropriate in a business context since executives want to know the best option.
-This series is more focused on exploration and building a qualitative picture guided by metrics and analyses.
+Adding a model for comparing suburbs has further utility - it can be used for explicit or qualitative decision making.
+Explicit decisions are appropriate in a business context since executives want to [tl;dr](https://www.urbandictionary.com/define.php?term=TLDR) the best option.
+Since this series is more focused on exploration, we'll be building a qualitative picture guided by metrics and analyses.

 > Can we summarise the playground accessibility characteristic for a given suburb?